-From the follow-up question on what is and is not punishment, many YPs said that when a sanction helped them in some way (as in going to a JPET worker or learning about prison via "Straight Talk"), it was not punishment.
-But when a sanction was something they were made to do (coercion), that they didn't want to do (imposition), and that had no benefit to them (except perhaps to "teach me a lesson"), then it was a type of punishment.
+For what is and is not punishment, many YPs said that when a sanction helped them or was a "learning experience" (as in going to a JPET worker or learning about prison via the "Straight Talk" program), it was not punishment.
+But when a sanction was something they were made to do (coercion), that they didn't want to do (imposition), or that benefitted others (the victim or community), but not themselves (except perhaps to "teach me a lesson"), then it was a type of punishment.